Wronskia/Sentiment-Analysis-on-Twitter-data/README.md

 However, if you want to run your personalized model or run the models from the start, please :

 - run one model at a time by commenting the 9 others in the file `models.py` and dump the features.
-- For Models who uses the first set of features (1-gram + pretrained GloVe), please download the twitter version of GloVe in : `http://nlp.stanford.edu/projects/glove/` and put the dezipped file in folder named embeddings contained in the Final folder.
+- For models which uses the first set of features (1-gram + pretrained GloVe), please download the twitter version of GloVe in : `http://nlp.stanford.edu/projects/glove/` and put the dezipped file in folder named embeddings contained in the Final folder.

 After dumping all the features, load them and run XGBoost on the probability matrix (by means of `run.py` ).